richardlehane/siegfried/README.md

 ## Hacking

 Have a peek at upcoming features, planned optimisations and known bugs on the [trello list](https://trello.com/b/ABXkGk6T/siegfried).
-Please get in touch if you'd like to take any of it on.

 ## Thanks